UnGuZartex/Blockr/Documentation/UseCases.md

       1. The system disconnects the block from the compatible plug or socket.

      1b.
 The block has a top socket that is connected to the plug of a cavity

       1. The system disconnects the block from the plug of the cavity.
       2. The system identifies the last connected block in the cavity.
-      3. The system disconnects the last connected block from the socket of the cavity
+      3. The system disconnects the last connected block from the socket of the cavity.

  2. The system moves the group of blocks as one entity.